jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 If you do not have an account, open AWS and click Create a Free Account.
 Amazon provides a free tier, with some limitations, for twelve months after you sign-up for an AWS account.

-## Intro To AWS Global Network And Services
+## Intro To The AWS Global Network

 AWS has become the premier cloud service provider and provides companines with a global instrastructure and pay as you go service model helping companies to lower their TCO.